 - The bank statement must be no more than 31 days old on the day that you submit your visa application.
 The date of your visa application is the day you pay for your application online

-- If the bank statement is not in GBP you need to include a print-out of a currency conversion using www.oanda.com
+- If the bank statement is not in GBP, it is advisable to include a print-out of a currency conversion using oanda.com